jesbalchiero/jesbalchiero/README.md

   </em>
 </p>

-- 🚀 Enhancing my skills in TypeScript with NestJS, Go with Gin, C# with .NET Core, Python with Django, and Java with Spring Boot.
+- 🚀 Enhancing my skills in TypeScript with NestJS, Go with Gin, C# with .NET Core, Javascript with Node.js, Python with Django, and Java with Spring Boot.
-- 📚 Applying principles from 'Refactoring,' 'Clean Code,' 'Working Effectively with Legacy Code,' 'Clean Architecture,' 'Design Patterns,' 'The Phoenix Project,' 'The Unicorn Project,' and 'Atomic Habits.'
+- 📚 Applying principles from 'Refactoring', 'Clean Code', 'Working Effectively with Legacy Code', 'Clean Architecture', 'Design Patterns', 'The Phoenix Project', 'The Unicorn Project' and 'Atomic Habits'.

 ### 📊 2024 Goals: